JainamShah-08/kam/docs/commands/kam_describe.md

 ### Options

 ```
-      --application-folder string   Provode the path to the application
+      --application-folder string   Provide the path to the application
   -h, --help                        help for describe
 ```